-A Mass General breast technologist tells her patients why she never misses a mammogram
+Why a Mass General breast technologist never misses a mammogram

 Most women don't look forward to having a mammogram, but many report that a good breast imaging technologist can make a difference.

 Meet Dolores Dunne LeGeyt, a breast imaging technologist at the MGH Revere HealthCare Center who has been helping women face the recommended screening test for the past 25 years.
-When she greets her patients, she often hears, “Why do I have to do this every year?”
+When she greets her patients, she often hears, “Why do I have to do this?”
 Her own story provides a compelling answer.

 In 2010, Dolores had a routine mammogram performed by a co-worker.
 "When I looked at my images, I thought I saw calcifications," she says.
 After additional imaging, she was diagnosed with breast cancer.
 "I never really got myself crazed because I considered myself lucky that mammography found it early," she adds.

-Under the care of Barbara Smith, MD, a surgical oncologist who is also co-director of the Gillette Center for Women's Cancers and director of the breast program at the Mass General Cancer Center, Dolores had a lumpectomy followed by six weeks of radiation therapy.
+Under the care of Barbara Smith, MD, a surgical oncologist and director of the breast program at the Mass General Cancer Center, Dolores had a lumpectomy followed by six weeks of radiation therapy.
 Within a few months of her diagnosis, she was back at work and seeing patients.

 Dolores describes her breast cancer diagnosis as a leveler.
 "I'm on both sides of it," she says.
 "I do mammography to find breast cancer, but I've also been through it so I know how people feel."
 She works with many patients who acknowledge being nervous about the exam.